-Logging headers to console · Cloudflare Workers docs
+Logging headers to console

 console.log(`Request headers: ${JSON.stringify(request.headers)}`)

-Both result in what appears to be an empty object — the string
+Both attempts result in what appears to be an empty object — the string

 "{}" — even though calling